 The weight of fibers within the product, not including the weight of the backing.
 The overall measurement is in ounces per square yard.
 Greater face weight means denser product.Green-R Turf products range between 50 and 100 ounces.

 Meets the standards defined by the American Society for Testing and Materials (ASTM) Guidelines to particular heights or Head Impact Collision (HIC).

-A special type of nail used in construction which is coated with zinc to form a protective barrier in order to prevent oxidation or rusting.
+A particular type of nail used in construction which is coated with zinc to form a protective barrier to prevent oxidation or rusting.

 The distance between stitch rows.
 Depending on the product’s weight, a ½ inch gauge or less is optimal.